About Social Analytics

 The Overview report allows you to see at a glance how much conversion value is generated from social channels.
 The Social Value graph compares the number and monetary value of all goal completions versus those that resulted from social referrals.

 Navigate to Network Referrals to see engagement metrics (Pageviews, Avg.
-Visit Duration, Pages/Visit) for traffic from each social network.
+Session Duration, Pages/Session) for traffic from each social network.
 This allows you to see which social networks referred the highest quality traffic.
-For example, you may wish to increase your investment in the social networks that referred fewer visits but higher quality traffic.
+For example, you may wish to increase your investment in the social networks that referred fewer sessions but higher quality traffic.

-The Network Referrals report is enhanced with off-site data for Google Analytics Social Data Hub partner networks.
+This report is enhanced with off-site data for Analytics Social Data Hub partner networks.
 See a list of participating social networks.
 Click on a partner network to see the URLs that were shared on that site.
 Change the dimension to Social Network and Action to see what actions people are taking on the network (for example, a "+1" or "comment" action).

 Data Hub Activity